t0m-R/DSSC/README.md

 Assignments:
 - Implement a code to initialize a distributed identity matrix of size (N,N).
 Print the matrix ordered on standard output if N is smaller than 10, otherwise on a binary file.
 (Plus) Implement the I/O overlapping the receiving data on process 0 with no-blocking communication, therefore overlapping I/O operations on disk with data echange between the processes.

-- Implement a communication pattern of all_reduce using non-blocking point to point communication, first exchanging one single element (i.e., the rank Id of a process) among processes.
+- Implement a communication pattern of all_reduce using non-blocking point to point communication, first exchanging one single element (i.e., the rank Id of a given process) among processes.
 Try to optimize the code for sending in the ring a large set of data and overlapping the computation (Σ) and the communication (send-recv).
 In case of a dataset larger than one element the local sum is considered a vector sum (element by element).